A-PachecoT/ai-researcher-tools/README.md

 - Relevance sorting
 - Deduplication

+## Limitations
+- Arxiv does not provide references in the API, so it is not included in the reference list.

 ## 📝 Contributing

 Contributions are welcome!
 Please feel free to submit a Pull Request.
 For major changes, please open an issue first to discuss what you would like to change.